University Admissions Policy

 - Courses can be considered for transfer if:

-- Students may request transfer credit from another institution regardless of its regional accreditation status.
-These requests are submitted in writing for evaluation by the Office of the University Registrar.
+Students may request transfer credit from another institution regardless of its regional accreditation status.
+These requests are submitted in writing for evaluation by the Office of the University Registrar and the academic department.

 - Course content is at or above the level of courses specified in the Health Science Center requirements for admission.